icai-imat-deep-learning/deep-learning/projects/p1/solution/README.md

     python -m src.evaluate

 The evaluate file will load a model called best_model.pt inside the models/ folder compute accuracy in the test set and print it in the command line.
+This is the only model that will be uploaded to github.

 # Automatic tests (QA)
 These tests are already provided to you, you can run them by executing:

     pytest .

 At the beginning, these tests will fail and you will have to implement the required functions properly for them to be set as PASS.
 The grades achieved by these tests can be overridden by the grade from a professor if the test is fulfilled but the goal of the function/class to be completed is not reached.

 # Inspection of the code